How Not to Wreck Your Liver

-Don’t touch or breathe in toxins.
-Cleaning products, aerosol products, and insecticides have chemicals that can damage liver cells.
+Don't touch or breathe in toxins.
+Some cleaning products, aerosol products, and insecticides have chemicals that can damage your liver.
 Avoid direct contact with them.
 Additives in cigarettes can also damage your liver, so don’t smoke.

 Be careful with herbs and dietary supplements.
-Herbal remedies, herbal combinations, and dietary supplements aren't subject to the same approval process as medications, and some can harm the liver.
-A few that have caused liver problems are cascara, chaparral, comfrey, kava kava, and ephedra.
+Some can harm your liver.
+A few that have caused problems are cascara, chaparral, comfrey, kava, and ephedra.

-In recent years, some herbs and supplements have hit the market claiming to restore the liver.
-Those include milk thistle seed, borotutu bark, and chanca piedra.
+In recent years, some herbs and supplements have hit the market that say they restore the liver, including milk thistle seed, borotutu bark, and chanca piedra.
 Be wary of those claims.
-"There's never been any high-quality evidence that any of these promotes liver health,” Chung says.
-Some may even harm the liver.
+"There's never been any high-quality evidence that any of these promotes liver health," Chung says.
+Some may even cause harm.

 Drink coffee.
-Research shows that drinking coffee can lower your risk of getting liver disease.
-No one knows why this is so, but it’s worth keeping an eye on as more research is done.
+Research shows that it can lower your risk of getting liver disease.
+No one knows why this is so, but it's worth keeping an eye on as more research is done.

 To keep your liver healthy, follow a healthy lifestyle and keep a close eye on medicines, Chung says.
 "The liver can be a very forgiving organ, but it has its limits."